cosmos/governance/proposals/2021-01-stargate-upgrade/README.md

 ------------

-In proposal 27, Iqlusion proposed a comprehensive process to translate the unprecented surface area of this upgrade.
+In [Proposal 27](https://ipfs.io/ipfs/Qmbo3fF54tX3JdoHZNVLcSBrdkXLie56Vh2u29wLfs4PnW), Iqlusion proposed a comprehensive process to translate the unprecented surface area of this upgrade.
 We called this process Stargate.

 Iqlusion is pleased to report that the Stargate Process has been successfully executed.
 We believe the chevrons are unlocked and that Hub can safely step through the Stargate.